lskatz/Kalamari/paper/paper.md

 `names.dmp` and `nodes.dmp` are standardized files that are described in NCBI Taxonomy [@10.1093/nar/gkr1178].
 In one special case for _Shigella_, the taxon is deleted and then re-added as a subspecies for _Escherichia coli_.
+Other notable additions include lineages for _Listeria_, groups for _Clostridium botulinum_, and new subspecies for _Salmonella enterica_.

 ### software